Strategy with Courage — A Different Way to Create Extraordinary Impact

 We protect what we’ve already done.
 Strategies frequently become extensions of the past.
 We smooth the edges, keep what is familiar, and avoid confronting what isn’t working.
 We justify our past choices but limit future potential.

 But we overlook the learning we already have.
-Our own experience, that of our teams, stakeholders and customers and their successes, failures, and frontline knowlkedge contain deep wisdom that too often remains untapped.
-By failing to really interrogate our experience we miss the signals and patterns within the resource most readily at our fingertips.
+Our own experience, and that of our teams, stakeholders and customers and their successes, failures, and frontline knowledge contains deep wisdom that too often remains untapped.
+By failing to really interrogate our experience we miss the signals and patterns within the resource most readily available at our fingertips.

 We leap into tactics without a clear direction.
 Teams often generate long lists of initiatives, projects, workstreams.
 But without a clear narrative—a compelling story that sets our direction—these actions drift.
 They compete for attention, energy, and resources.
 Movement happens, but progress doesn’t.